My approach

 A relationship-based approach to development

-Requirements for positive development
+Requirements for Positive Development

-The parents can empathetically engage in the developmental process with their child as active partners.
+Parents can empathetically engage in the developmental process with their child as active partners.

-Parents are the cornerstone for change
+Parents are the Cornerstone for Change

 Parents, by nature, know their child best.
 As the primary caregiver, they play the most important role in making a difference.
 Developmental disorders, whether autistic behaviors, communication or relationship difficulties, affect the entire family, not just the child.